 Martina Bador has worked as a therapist for over 15 years.
-Her work has an integrative approach, with Person Centred foundations.
-In this question and answer session, she discusses her background and the inspirations for her work.
+Her work has an integrative approach, with person-centred foundations.
+In this question-and-answer session, she discusses her background and the inspirations for her work.

-Why did you become a therapist?
+Why did you become a Therapist?

 I used to work in speech and language, primarily this involved working with parents.
-I noticed it was very solution focussed, and there was little help for parents who were struggling.
+I noticed it was very solution-focused, and there was little help for parents who were struggling.
 This seemed unhelpful, and I wondered if there was another way of working.
 I am very inquisitive, so I became very interested in this area.

-How does your background contribute to your role as a therapist?
+How does your background contribute to your role as a Therapist?

 My early life experiences left me vigilant to the needs of others.
 My inquisitive nature means I love the detective element of counselling – working out how to meet the needs of clients and creating the right environment to help them move forward.

-Why did you decide to specialise in psychosexual therapy?
+Why did you decide to specialise in Psychosexual Therapy?

 I’m fascinated by sex, it’s clearly an interesting subject.
 Sex is intimacy in action.
 In addition, I like working with couples and taking them from troubled to empowered.